See: Object PmTrend

 and offer the trends in files created by another systems.
 See: PmTrend object in "Read only (new records cannot be written)" mode

-In the PmTrend object, the #vars identifier is used in order to enable the access to the data items (of the Var type) defined on the Data page.
+In the PmTrend object, the #vars identifier is used in order to enable the access to the variables (of the Var type) defined on the Data page.
 This identifier can be used in methods working with application object tree (e.g. for the Pm method), or for the PP binding in the application and in panels.
-For example, the pMe.Pm("trend1/#vars/aaa") method returns the aaa data item from the object named trend1 that is of the PmTrend type.
+For example, the pMe.Pm("trend1/#vars/aaa") method returns the aaa variable from the object named trend1 that is of the PmTrend type.